taarifa/djangorifa/docs/source/start/installation.rst

   # go back the respository directory
   $ cd /my/git/projects/djangorifa

+  # Change the database password from facebook to whatever you entered before
+  $ vim djangorifa/django_config/local_settings.py

 To verify PostGIS is working, run the following as the *postgres* user: